Face to Face Networking: The Beginning to Long Term Engagement

 1 Part – Social Network Connections (Ingredient 2)

 After you have met numerous people, identify who you want to connect with and follow up in your social networks.
 This is a great opportunity to make a direct connection, especially in Linkedin.
 You don’t have to ask for people to connect you.
 Recently, I met people who don’t use Linkedin that often and have asked to connect on Twitter and Facebook.
 There are two things you will get out of this process, a personal brand and corporate brand perspective.
 On Linkedin, you can learn more about their professional background from education to positions in different companies.
 Endorsements and recommendations will show you how others view this new connection.
 On Facebook or Twitter, you may find the transparent side, showing more of a person’s personal traits.
 I find by learning more about a person personally it gives me the chance to create next steps for better engagement.
 My best advise is to connect in a network they use.
 It gives you the opportunity to show up in their feed and remain top of mind.

 1 Part – Follow-Up (Ingredient 3)

 You’ve been introduced, you’ve connected with them on-line, now what?
 Start thinking about how you can begin to become top of mind…and PLEASE – Don’t make the next few opportunities about a sales or marketing pitch.
 Think about grabbing coffee, or a quick bite to eat.
 A neutral location is always nice.
-Learn more about what motivates this individual.
+Learn more about what motivates this individual, why did they go into this job, business or industry.
 You can do this on a personal level as well as a professional level.
-Today, we need to have anywhere from 15-20 touch points or opportunities to share information about ourselves as well as our products or services before people feel a connection.
+Today, we need to have anywhere from 15-20 touch points or opportunities to share information about ourselves, as well as our products or services, before people feel a connection.
 Some touch points can be: